Agriculture, Energy and Climate Change – Overview

 This section contains data related to specific sectors covering agriculture, energy usage, weather and climate change.
 Agricultural statistics based on manorial accounts and probate data allow annual estimates of arable and pastoral output to be constructed almost continuously back to the C13th.
 Meteorological data becomes available from the late C17th as does data on energy usage.
 Emissions data are now available from the mid-C19th.
 The data are backed up by numerous official publications on agriculture and the Digest of UK Energy Statistics (DUKES).

-Historical Energy Statistics from 1700Professor Roger Fouquet The Grantham Research Institute on Climate Change and the Environment at the LSE has compiled a data set on energy consumption starting in the C18th:
+Historical Energy Statistics from 1700Professor Roger Fouquet of The Grantham Research Institute on Climate Change and the Environment at the LSE has compiled a data set on energy consumption starting in the C18th: National Infrastructure Commission that collated relevant historical energy statistics and provides time series data on historical energy consumption, energy prices and carbon dioxide emissions in the UK.

 - Historical coal data: coal production, availability and consumption since 1853